Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Proof of

-\begin{theorem} \footnote{ To be more accurate, we should discuss this theorem with a single-tape nondeterministic Turing machine $\widehat{M}_0$ of time complexity $O(n^{2k})$ for any $k\in\mathbb{N}_1$ accepting the language $L_d$.
-But the final outcome is the same as $M_0$.} The language $L_d$ is in $\mathcal{NP}$ where $L_d$ accepted by $M_0$ runs within time $O(n^k)$ for any $k\in\mathbb{N}_1$. \end{theorem} \begin{proof} We first define the family of languages $\{L_d^i\}_{i\in\mathbb{N}_1}$ as follows: \footnote{ Technically, this can be accomplished by adding a new tape to $M_0$ as a counter to count up to $n^{i+1}$, which means that $M_0$ turns off when the counter of tape $3$ exceeds $n^{k+1}$ or the counter of the newly added tape exceeds $n^{i+1}$.}
+\begin{theorem}\footnote{ To be more accurate, we should discuss this theorem with a single-tape nondeterministic time-bounded Turing machine $\widehat{M}_0$ that is of time complexity for any $k\in\mathbb{N}_1$ accepting the language $L_d$.
+But the final outcome is the same as $M_0$.} The language $L_d$ is in $\mathcal{NP}$, where $L_d$ is accepted by $M_0$, which runs within time $O(n^k)$ for any $k\in\mathbb{N}_1$. \end{theorem}